Skip to main content

 Service Configuration

-A Service YAML that configures the Client Configuration along with the required properties is shown in this example:
+To get started, Access-Control properties must be configured in the Service YAML that configures the Client Configuration, as shown in this example:

 kind: Service